Cisco Catalyst Center 2.3.7 Data Sheet

 Introduction

 Policy: Define user and device profiles that facilitate highly secure access and network segmentation based on business needs.
-Application policies allow your business-critical applications to provide a consistent level of performance regardless of network congestion.
+Application policies enable your business-critical applications to provide a consistent level of performance regardless of network congestion.

 Provision: Use policy-based automation to deliver services to the network based on business priority and to simplify device deployment.
 Zero-touch device provisioning and software image management features reduce device installation or upgrade time from hours to minutes and bring new remote offices online with plug-and-play ease from an off-the-shelf Cisco device.
-Additionally, the Cisco Secure Network Analytics (formerly Stealthwatch) service provisions network elements to send NetFlow and Encrypted Traffic Analytics (ETA) to the analytics service.
+Additionally, the Cisco Secure Network Analytics (formerly Cisco Stealthwatch) service provisions network elements to send NetFlow and Encrypted Traffic Analytics (ETA) to the analytics service.

 Assurance: Enable every point on the network to become a sensor, sending continuous streaming telemetry on application performance and user connectivity in real time.
 This, coupled with automatic path-trace visibility and guided remediation, means network issues are resolved in minutes — before they become problems.
 Automated NetFlow switch configuration for Cisco Secure Network Analytics provides detection and mitigation of threats, even when they are hidden in encrypted traffic.